pernalin/pernalin.github.io/_posts/2015-04-25-automated-deployment-bitbucket-to-hostgator.md

   to the PHP file you created above and click 'Save'.

 ### Verify the automated deployment process
 Now try pushing a change to your repository.
-Within a few seconds your changes should now be visible (automatically) on the live site!
+Within a few seconds your changes should now be automatically visible on the live site!